jbcodeforce/shift_left_utils/docs/command.md

 ### `table validate-table-names`

-Go over the pipeline folder to assess table name and naming convention are respected.
+Go over the pipeline folder to assess if table name,  naming convention, and other development best practices are respected.

 **Usage**: